-I wanted to tell a little story today and give you an insight into the world of e-commerce.
-Now you are probably wondering what the title has to do with e-commerce, but I will bring it all together.
-As some of you know, I ran my own online electronics company for about 4 years.
+Can you answer this question without a little backstory?
+If someone offered you $200,000 right now, what would you give them for it?
+Now you are probably wondering what the title has to do with me and this site, but I will bring it all together for you.
+As regular readers know, I ran my own online electronics company for about 4 years.
 I learned most of it by doing and just having drive to succeed.
-I stopped doing it for personal reasons, not because it wasn’t profitable, but that is a different story for a different day.
+I stopped doing it for personal reasons, not because it wasn’t profitable, but that it was slowly killing me.
+Literally!

 My Moral Compass

 When I started my company, I did so because I wanted to provide a service to my little college town.
 We could only rely on Walmart for electronics and I wasn’t OK with that.
 I was also a business major and had been bitten the the entrepreneur bug.
 My main goal was to provide a service, not to make money.
+Making money was a result of providing a service.
+Offering services is something I have continued pursuing.
 The thought of making money came as I moved quickly into the reins of owning a business.

-You are probably aware that there are some businesses out there that don’t treat customers right, charge people outrageous prices, and do whatever they can in order to make a profit.
-This was not me.
+You are probably aware there are some businesses out there that don’t treat customers right, charge people outrageous prices, and do whatever they can in order to make a profit.
+This was not me and still isn’t to this day.
 I didn’t want to be that person or business.
 I made it my mission to treat customers correctly, charge the prices that were on par with the top electronics stores, and profits were not my main motivation.
 I made sure my moral compass was pointed in the right direction.
-After many years stepped away from the business, I still feel that I did the best I could in order to service my customers.
+After many years away from the business, I still feel that I did the best I could in order to service my customers.

 Since I had an online store, I had to accept credit cards.
 This is the life blood of any online business.
 There are many different ways to handle the collection and security of credit cards.
-I made a decision to do the best I could in order to secure my credit cards.
+I made a decision to do the best I could in order to secure my customers’ credit cards.
 In all the years of my business, I never had a security breach, but there were many attempts.
 Hackers will try anything to steal credit card numbers.
 I never realized how much power I had with regards to personal security.
 I made it my mission to protect every customer that made a purchase on my store.
+I had thousands of records.
 The power was in my hands and I didn’t take that lightly.
+There is a lot more to security than just a little green lock in your browser window, trust me.

 There was one day about 3 years in that I received a live chat request.
 With my software, I could see exactly where a customer was located and what page they were requesting the chat from along with many other tidbits.
 There was nothing out of the ordinary about this customer, so I approached it as a normal customer service chat.